Tropical Dry Forest Volunteer Projects in Costa Rica

 Volunteers on this project can take part in tasks such as:

-- Helping with wildlife research.
-Current methods include using automatic sensor cameras for our mammal and scarlet macaw projects, and mist nets to capture bats at night.
+- Helping with wildlife research, including surveying and monitoring bats, birds, scarlet macaws, mammals and butterflies.
+Current methods include using automatic sensor cameras for our mammal project, and mist nets to capture bats at night

 - Constructing, maintaining and extending trails within the park